 For 2012, a one and a half tonne per hectare canola crop is estimated to return a gross margin of $350-400.
 These figures contain challengeable assumptions as grain prices vary during the year, different farmers have different costs and yield can vary.
 Also, the yield benefit of break crops like canola to subsequent cereal crops is not factored into the break crops gross margin.

-Organisations & contacts
+Organisations and contacts

 Australian Oilseeds Federation